Marsan-Ma-zz/tf_chatbot_seq2seq_antilm/README.md

 ### (with seq2seq + attention + dict-compress + beam search + anti-LM + deep reinforcement learning + facebook messenger server)

+> Update-2017-03-06: This work now upgrade to tensorflow v1.0.0 support.
+No backward support since too much have changed in tensorflow.

 ## Briefing
 This is a [seq2seq model][a1] modified from [tensorflow example][a2].